 Memories of Childhood Playtime

-If you are lucky, what you do for work is also what brings you great joy and happiness.
-Not everyone has the option to make a living at something that brings them true fulfillment.
+If you are lucky, what you do for work also brings you great joy and happiness.
+Not everyone can make a living at something that brings them true fulfillment.
 Getting up and going to work may be something you need to do to make a living.
 It’s different from what brings you happiness.
 (1)

 It’s never too late to redirect your path to find happiness.
 Follow your passion, and you’ll be a lot happier.
 You must identify what drives your passions, desires, and dreams to do this.
 These childhood pastimes and passions are the keys to success as an adult.